glacier-modding/glaciermodding.org/docs/npc-swap-tutorial.md

 Now, while we _could_ search for the files manually, it isn't strictly necessary.
 Instead, we can use HMBM47's [Hitman 3 Outfits Spreadsheet](https://docs.google.com/spreadsheets/d/e/2PACX-1vRDiyiqdRebu0Olvvkr20CDhh6ANxu7FOQZ_O-1YHFN9e6kh0WmpbwDYbfgzevSvc3fO4_4Exu1fmQH/pubhtml#).
 We also have grappigegovert (who created the original outfit list) and 2kpr (who compiled a list of the NPCs by their names, their outfits, their pieces, etc.) to thank for this wonderful resource.

 If we access the `Outfits by Character Name` section of the spreadsheet, we can see each NPC's in-game name is located in the `Name` column on the right, while their outfit's filename is in the `Outfit` column.
-So, if we simply search for `Silvio Caruso`, we can see the filename we're looking for is `outfit_silviocarusso_actor_v0`.
+So, if we simply search for `Silvio Caruso` and then check the `Outfit` column, we can see the filename we're looking for is `outfit_silviocarusso_actor_v0`.

 If we now go back to RPKG Tool and search for `outfit_silviocarusso_actor_v0`, the result should be several files with `outfit_silviocarusso_actor_vX.entitytemplate].pc_entityblueprint` in the name, in both `chunk1` and `chunk8`.

 It is important to note that in some cases, we may not have the hashes available for what you're looking for, and this applies to all files in general.
+That said, RPKG Tool will notify you whenever there is a new version of the hash list available, so whenever you see this prompt, be sure to click "OK" to automatically update to the latest version.
 In our case, however, the hashes for Caruso's outfit files are known, so we can access them without issue.

 ### Finding the Correct Files (Manually)